wkguoKBR/Guides/rag_langchain_guide.md

 1) Input a question into input box and press `Enter`

-   Provide a user query such as "How do you build hotels in Monoploy?".
+   Provide a user query such as "How do you build hotels in monopoly?".
 The LLM will process the user prompt, identify the relevant context, and generate an appropriate response.

    ![ask_chatbot_question](Images/images_rag_langchain_guide/ask_chatbot_question.png)